alexbeletsky/elmah-mvc/README.md

 1. In VS2010 New -> Project -> ASP.NET MVC3 Application
 2. Install Elmah by NuGet, in package console - Install-Package elmah
 3. Add Admin area for application
+4. Add ElmahController.cs to Area/Elmah/Controllers folder.
-4. Create new route to Elmah.
+5. Create new route to Elmah (see Areas/Admin/AdminAreaRegistration.cs)
-5. Run application and go to /admin/elmah
+6. Run application and go to /admin/elmah

 Code for re-use
 ===============